-As of December 31, 2012, we had net operating loss carryforwards of \$56.9 million for U.S. federal tax purposes and \$23.9 million of various state net operating loss carryforwards.
-These loss carryforwards will expire between 2013 and 2032 if not utilized.
+As of December 31, 2013, we had net operating loss carryforwards of \$71.3 million for U.S. federal tax purposes.
+We also had \$30.3 million of various state net operating loss carryforwards.
+The loss carryforwards for federal tax purposes will expire between 2019 and 2034 if not utilized.
+The loss carryforwards for state tax purposes will expire between 2014 and 2034 if not utilized.
 To the extent these net operating loss carryforwards are available, we intend to use them to reduce the corporate income tax liability associated with our operations.
 Section 382 of the U.S. Internal Revenue Code generally imposes an annual limitation on the amount of net operating loss carryforwards that might be used to offset taxable income when a corporation has undergone significant changes in stock ownership.
 We have performed a Section 382 analysis for the time period from our inception through December 8, 2010.
 During this time period it was determined that we had six separate ownership changes under Section 382.
-We have not updated the Section 382 analysis subsequent to December 8, 2010; however, we believe there have not been any events subsequent to that date that would materially impact the analysis.
-We believe that approximately \$17.6 million of federal losses and \$13.0 million of state losses will expire unused due to Section 382 limitations.
+We have not updated the Section 382 analysis subsequent to December 8,

+2010; however, we believe there have not been any events subsequent to that date that would materially impact the analysis.
+We believe that approximately \$17.6 million of federal losses will expire unused due to Section 382 limitations.
 The maximum annual limitation of federal net operating losses under Section 382 is approximately \$990,000.
-This limitation could be further restricted if ownership changes occur in future years.
+This limitation could be further restricted if any ownership changes occur in future years.
 To the extent our use of net operating loss carryforwards is significantly limited, our taxable income could be subject to corporate income tax earlier than it would if we were able to use net operating loss carryforwards, which could result in lower profits.